bubeshko apartments

 Docomomo US Residential Design Award

-AIA/LA Design Honor Award
+AIA Los Angeles Design Honor Award

-AIACC Merit Award for Architecture
+AIA California Merit Award for Architecture

-CA Preservation Foundation Design Award
+California Preservation Foundation Design Award

-Residential Architect Award
+Residential Architect Design Award

-LA Conservancy Award
+Los Angeles Conservancy Preservation Award

-LA Business Council Architectural Award
+Los Angeles Business Council Architectural Award

 California Governor's Preservation Award